IBurn36360/Twitch_Interface/Modules/blocks.md

             <td><code>$offset</code></td>
             <td>optional <br />(defaults to 0)</td>
             <td>int</td>
             <td>The numbeer of rows to offset the call by.
-Of instance, if the integer 50 is supplied, will skip over the first 50 returns completely and then apply the limit for the calls.</td>
+For instance, if the integer 50 is supplied, will skip over the first 50 returns completely and then apply the limit for the calls.</td>
         </tr>
         <tr>
             <td><code>$authKey</code></td>